 - Vomiting or general nausea

-If you or your child demonstrates any of the symptoms above, call your pediatrician, family doctor or otolaryngologist.
-It is important to act in a timely fashion because a middle ear infection can easily be treated and the pain alleviated.
+If you or your child has any of the symptoms above, call your pediatrician, family doctor or otolaryngologist.
+It is important to act quickly because a middle ear infection can easily be treated and the pain alleviated.
 Left untreated, the infection can spread to other tissues in the brain, like the mastoid.

 Otitis media may be described as acute or chronic.
 Acute otitis media usually has a rapid onset and a short duration.
 Chronic otitis media can affect the middle ear for a much longer period of time, a month or more, and has a much higher risk of recurrence.
 It is also more likely to cause long-term conductive hearing loss or damage in the middle ear.